fhnw-students/wodss-tippspiel-doc/README.md

 ### User

-TODO
+When a visitor has registered successfully, he is a `user` of the application.
+There are two different types of users: administrator and user.
+A typical user can modify his bets, create teams, leave teams, accept team invitations and deny team invitations.
+In addition, a user can view the rankings (overall ranking and team rankings) and look for other users and teams.
+An administrator has the additional page admin where games can be created or deleted.
+Additionally, the administrator is responsible for the entry of the results when a game is over.

 ### Team

 A `user` can create a `team` and invite other users to this `team` by e-mail.
 Therefore, a `team` consists of several selected users.
 A `team` has an owner.
 The creator of the `team` acts as owner.
-If the owner leaves the group, the new owner will be next user.
+An owner can modify the team name and invite other users or guests to a group.
 Invitations have to be made by e-mail address.
 The invited person gets an e-mail, logs in and can accept or deny the invitation.
+If he is not yet user he can register by following the link in the e-mail.
 A user can be member of maximum five teams.
 If he wants to accept the invitation of a new `team`, he has to leave another `team` firstly.
+If the owner leaves the group, the new owner will be next user.
 A `team` can not be deleted by an `user` or owner.
 It will be deleted self-acting when the last user leaves the `team`.

 ### Games & Tips